abhishek-archlinux/AnimeWatch/README.md

 2. If addons are not working or fanart/poster are not fetched properly, then try clearing the cache directory '/tmp/AnimeWatch/'

 3. If Addons are not working after some time then clear contents of the local directory '~/.config/AnimeWatch/src/Plugins'.
-Then download or clone the github AnimeWatch directory, then go to github 'AnimeWatch/Plugins' directory, you will find 'installPlugins.py' file there, open terminal in the directory, run the command 'python installPlugins.py' or 'python3 installPlugins.py' .
+Then download or clone the github AnimeWatch directory, then go to github 'AnimeWatch-PyQt4-Stable/Plugins' directory (or AnimeWatch-PyQt5-WebEngine-Stable/Plugins depending upon which version you've installed) , you will find 'installPlugins.py' file there, open terminal in the directory, run the command 'python installPlugins.py' or 'python3 installPlugins.py' .
 It will update the addons.

 4. If you've already installed the Application using .deb or .pkg.tar.xz package, then for every upgrade or re-install, it is better to remove local 'Plugins' directory from the config directory having path '~/.config/AnimeWatch/src/Plugins' manually, before relaunch of the application, if you want latest updated addons.